candy-lang/candy/README.md

   use ....WayUpTop APublicSubmodule
   ```
   No dots indicate other packages that were declared in the candyspec file.
-  Using dots imports local modules from the same package.
-The number of dots indicates how much to go up in the hierarchy before going down.
+  Dots indicate local modules from the same package.
+The number of dots indicates how much to go up in the hierarchy before traversing down.
   A nice side-effect of the dot syntax is that paths are automatically canonical, `../foo/../bar` is not possible.
 * **Enforce conventions.**
   All modules (including packages and types) are uppercased.
   Builtin types like `Bool` or `UInt8` are no exception.
-  Packages being uppercased is also nice because projects have proper names: Want to depend on `Google Maps` or `Rust FFI`?
-The capitalization matches the project name.
+  Uppercasing packages is also nice because projects have proper names: Want to depend on `Google Maps` or `Rust FFI`?
+The capitalization matches the actual project name.
   For ease-of-use, package names are case-insensitive and autoformatted to the canonical capitalization.
 * **Keywords.**
   You can define your own keywords (well, keyword modifiers), which are similar to macros in other languages.
-  There's a `keyword` keyword for doing that:
+  There's a `keyword` keyword to do that:
   ```rust
   keyword let foobar = ... // A code transformer
   foobar class Baz { ... }